pnp/cli-microsoft365/docs/docs/cmd/aad/app/app-add.md

 You can also use the manifest to provision some of the configuration settings of your Azure AD app.
 All properties specified in the manifest are optional and will set if specified.

 If you specify the manifest along with some options, values specified in the options will override settings from the manifest.
-One exception is the name specified in the `name` option which will be overriden by the `displayName` property from the manifest if specified.
+One exception is the name specified in the `name` option which will be overridden by the `displayName` property from the manifest if specified.

 The following properties specified in the manifest retrieved from Azure AD are not supported by this command: